David Bruce (brewer): West Berkshire Brewery plc

-Bruce became chairman of West Berkshire Brewery plc on 28 March 2013, promoting the business to potential investors with the prospect of selling it for up to £150 million.
-The business went into administration on 23 December 2021, thereafter his appointment being terminated.
-According to the administrators, the collapse of the business reflected its unprofitability since 2016.
+Bruce became chairman of West Berkshire Brewery on 28 March 2013, and promoted the business to potential investors.
+The business went into administration in December 2021 following challenges in the pub and brewing sector as a result of Covid.
 Unsecured creditors included HMRC and Hawkridge Distillers.

 In August 2021, several former staff of the West Berkshire Brewery plc made allegations against the West Berkshire Brewery plc of sexism and bullying.

 Hawkridge Distillers Ltd

-It was announced on 15 August 2021 that Bruce was appointed non-executive chairman of Hawkridge Distillers Ltd, a gin distilling and marketing business.
+It was announced on 15 August 2021 that Bruce had been appointed non-executive chairman of Hawkridge Distillers Ltd, a gin distilling and marketing business.

 The Renegade Pub Co.1 Ltd

-Bruce is a director of another brewing related enterprise which also went into administration, The Renegade Pub Co.1 Limited, with rental arrears of £18,000.
-This business was granted a Covid Bounce Back Loan of £50,000.
-Following the demise of this business, its remnants were sold to one of Bruce's business associates in 2022.
-Creditors include HM Revenue & Customs Debt Management, Islington Council and Metrobank.
+Bruce was a director of another brewing related enterprise which went into administration, The Renegade Pub Co.1 Limited (a subsidiary of West Berkshire Brewery).
+Following the demise of this business, its remnants were sold to Mosaic Pubs in 2022.
+The largest creditor was West Berkshire Brewery; others included HM Revenue & Customs Debt Management.

 Charities

 Bruce is the chair of the trustees of the Bruce Trust, a charity registered in 1988 which designed a small fleet of accessible canal boats based at Great Bedwyn on the Kennet and Avon Canal.
 In 2016, the boats were donated to the Kennet and Avon Canal Trust, which continues to administer and operate them.

-Another charity registered in 2013, the Bruce Charitable Foundation, at first provided holidays at log cabins at Great Bedwyn wharf and elsewhere, and later provided motorhome holidays for disabled, disadvantaged or elderly people.
-It was removed from the register in 2019.
+Another charity was registered in 2013, the Bruce Charitable Foundation, which designed, developed and operated a six-berth motorhome, complete with hospital bed, to provide holidays for wheelchair users.
+The vehicle was sold in 2016 to The Southern Spinal Injuries Trust and therefore the charity was dissolved by Bruce in 2019.

 Honours

-Bruce was awarded an OBE in June 2021 for services to charity.
+Bruce was appointed OBE in June 2021 for services to charity.